-These sweet dessert wines are characterized by a lot of floral aromas (orange blossom, jasmine) and a specific fruitiness, with a honeyed, raisiny palate.
-They are sometimes blended with Pedro Ximénez or a kind of must syrup called arrope to create a darker colour and a more caramelly character.
-Moscatel is produced in different parts of Spain, as well as in other countries like Portugal, so Moscatel is certainly not a typical wine of Andalucia.
+Moscatel sherry is typically a dessert wine, characterized by a lot of floral aromas (orange blossom, jasmine) combined with a specific fruitiness and a honeyed, raisiny palate.
+They are sometimes touched up with arrope, a kind of syrup made from cooked down grape must, in order to create a darker colour and a more caramelly character.

 Moscatel must be served slightly chilled at between 12 and 14º C. It makes the ideal combination for pastries and desserts which are not excessively sweet, based on fruit and ice cream.